YahyaSadek/CICD-Jenkins/README-Kubernetes Deployment on AWS.md

 # the application stack on Kubernetes is typically the following objects (Secret file for sensitive data, 3 ClusterIP Services for backend services)
 # (1 LoadBalancer Service for the frontend service, 4 Deployments for all of the services of the app stack)  [FE: Tomcat, BE: MySQL, Memcache, RabbitMQ]

+# NOTE: Jenkins can be configured to connect to Git and when any push in the git repository will trigger this pipeline.